almann/mac-battery-usage/README.md

 ## Development

-Using virtual environments is recommended along with installing Python via `pyenv`, however the built-in Python interpreter _should_ be sufficient:
+Using virtual environments is recommended along with installing Python via `pyenv` for Python 3.11 or higher:

 ```shell
 $ (python3 -m venv ./venv && \